0ry0n/Resource_Monitor/README.md

 Use the GitHub [Issues](https://github.com/Ory0n/Resource_Monitor/issues) tracker to report issues or ask for features.

 # Change Log
+**version 7 (Nov 5, 2019)**
+- Added support for gnome 3.34.
+- Total restyling of the application.
+- Improved graphics.

 **version 6 (Jun 5, 2019)**
 - Settings Bug fixed.